Cataractscauses, symptoms and treatments

 However, cataracts are not only age-related; babies are also born with them (called congenital cataracts) from conditions such as diabetes, hypertension, asthma/CPOD (due to prolonged steroid use) called secondary cataract or head trauma (traumatic cataracts)

-As the cataract matures, it reduces your vision over time, and medications, eye drops, glasses, or exercises cannot reverse the process.
-The only way to treat cataracts” is to surgically remove them and replace the damaged lens with a new clear lens.
+As cataracts mature, they reduce vision over time, and medications, eye drops, glasses, or exercises cannot reverse the process.
+The only way to treat cataracts is to surgically remove them and replace the damaged lens with a new clear lens.

 What are the symptoms of cataracts?